shreyasdesai88/Product-data-analytics-with-Power-BI/README.md

 # Product-data-analytics-with-Power-BI
-comparing two products and fetching helpful insights Analysis of Sales of Products
+comparing two products and fetching helpful insights.
+Analysis of Sales of Products.
-Generating Logical insights for businesses to grow Unique Dashboard displaying Analysis of product performance
+Generating Logical insights for businesses to grow.
+Unique Dashboard displaying Analysis of product performance.